maarxx/FixWorkTab/README.md

 There's two different Firefighting, one with (E) and one with (NE), for "Emergency" and "Non Emergency" respectively.
 (E) is the old behavior, where (NE) is a new variant in which pawns will only reasonably firefight within their scheduled working hours, and won't push themselves to the brink of exhaustion/starvation/mental break.

+We move the Meditation WorkTypes (from my other mod, below) to more appropriate places.

 Probably other stuff that I've forgotten.

 This depends on a bunch of other mods: